-Every good photography page – whether it is for your portfolio, website or social media pages – needs a biography.
-It is a crucial part of your personal branding.
-When people read your bio, they are trying to figure out whether they would feel comfortable working with or being photographed by you, so it is important to let your personality shine!
+Every good photography page, whether it’s your portfolio, website or social media pages, needs a well-written biography.
+It’s a crucial part of your personal branding.
+When people read your bio, they’re trying to figure out whether they would feel comfortable working with or being photographed by you; so it is important to let your personality shine!
 Here are a few tips for writing a good bio from start to finish.

 Introduce yourself

-Start by telling who you are, where you are based and your specialities.
+Start by telling your clients who you are, where you’re based and your specialities.
 Writing from a third-person perspective keeps it casual while avoiding noun overuse where the speaker often refers to themself as “I”.
+Answer all the important questions: who you are, your professional background, where you are located, what you’ve achieved and how you can help potential clients.

 CLICK IMAGE TO ENLARGE | VIEW PAGE